Thelukepet/course/assignments/A3-spark.md

 and present to your readers some basic properties of that data. _You will notice that it is harder than following instructions, and you run the risk of getting stuck because the data does not parse well, etc._

-As a third and final suggestion, the assignment repo gives you three different datasets that you can use to solve a task I recently encountered myself, in the context of the organization of the ACM SIGIR conference in 2017.
+As a third and final suggestion, the assignment repo gives you three different datasets involved in a task I recently encountered myself, in the context of the organization of the ACM SIGIR conference in 2017.
 The provided data consists of the following three files:

-* `SIGIR2017-invitees.csv` is the spreadsheet we used in September to invite committee members;
+* `SIGIR2017-invitees.csv` is the spreadsheet we used in September to invite program committee members;
 * `committee.csv` is a recent (April) dump of the committee member metadata from the conference system we use;
-* `committee_topic.csv` contains additional information about the committee members' interest.
+* `committee_topic.csv` contains additional information, about the committee members' expertise.

-We would like to pass on the original spreadsheet to the PC Chairs of SIGIR 2018, because it has a pointer to their DBLP page (basically their CV).
-However, some of the PC members have moved institute, or changed their contact details like email address; this is only reflected in the dump of the conference system.
+We would like to pass on the original spreadsheet to the PC Chairs of SIGIR 2018; it includes a manually curated field with their DBLP page (their publications).
+However, some of the PC members have moved institute, or changed their contact details like email address; this is only reflected in the dump taken from the conference system.
 Perhaps we would also want to enrich the data to be passed on with additional columns like personal webpage and topics of interest.